 Here are some of the biggest revamps that have happened and what you can expect when you visit downtown Las Vegas today:

 1. Viva Vision Upgrade

 One mammoth change you’ll notice in downtown Las Vegas is the renovated Viva Vision screen at Fremont Street Experience.
-The iconic canopy is the world’s largest video screen and has been dazzling downtown spectators for years with its famous light shows.
+The iconic canopy is the world’s largest LED canopy screen and has been dazzling downtown spectators for years with its famous light shows.